OpenFabrics/fsdp_docs/ethernet_fabric.md

 ## Switch & Fabric

 The Ethernet fabic is created with the EdgeCore Wedge 100BF-32X-O-AC, which is a 32-port, 100G whitebox Ethernet switch.
-The switch is current running X.Y.Z version of [SONiC](https://azure.github.io/SONiC/).
+The switch is currently running SONiC.master.125-dirty-20210216.022428 version of [SONiC](https://azure.github.io/SONiC/).

 In the port definitions below, the power numbers refer to the 40G / 100G port.
 When that port is connected to a breakout cable, either to 10G or 25G, the physical